Tammy Sutton-Brown

 Tamara Kim "Tammy" Sutton-Brown (born January 27, 1978) is a Canadian retired professional basketball player.
 Her primary position was center.
 Throughout her playing career, Sutton-Brown played for the Charlotte Sting and Indiana Fever of the Women's National Basketball Association (WNBA).
 She had also played in Asia and Europe.
 Sutton-Brown has won a WNBA championship (2012) and is a two-time WNBA All-Star.

-School years
+Early life

-Born in Markham, Ontario, Sutton-Brown was rated Canada's top female at Armadale public school basketball prospect by the Toronto Star.
+Born in Markham, Ontario, Sutton-Brown is of Jamaican descent.
+She was rated Canada's top female at Armadale public school basketball prospect by the Toronto Star.